jianghuaw/install-nodepool/README.md

 The VM is ready to be used.

+### Update nodepool

+If you wanted to update the version of nodepool that you are running, update it with:

+    inp-nodepool-update --port 2424 ubuntu 127.0.0.1

+Use `--nodepool_repo` and `--nodepool_branch` to specify the target version.

 ## Useful commands

 This section shows what commands could be used inside the VM that has been